postmannen/steward/README.md

 # steward

+How do you control or know the state of something that are either allways online or occasionally available online ? like Servers or IOT platforms where the link for reaching them can be a not-always-connected satellite, GSM, or even reliable fiber links that might fail ?

+The idea behind Steward is to help out with exactly that.

 ## What is it ?

-Command And Control anything like Servers, Containers, VM's or other by creating messages with methods who will describe what to do.
-Steward will then take the responsibility for delivering and executing the method with the given parameters defined within the message.
-A example of a message.
+Command And Control anything like Servers, Containers, VM's or others by creating and sending messages with methods who will describe what to do.
+Steward will then take the responsibility for making sure that the message are delivered to the receiver, and that the method specified are executed with the given parameters defined.
+An example of a message.

 ```json
 [